Anyonic quasiparticles of hardcore anyons: Introduction

+A lot of work has been done on the statistical mechanics of the many-anyon system \cite{kharebook}.
+A fractional exclusion principle (generalized version of the Pauli exclusion principle) for such problems allows one to obtain an equation of state \cite{frachal, fracwu, mitra, nayak}.
+A representation of the Hilbert space for the multi-anyon state was constructed using the braided tensor categories, which then provides a different perspective for the fractional exclusion statistics \cite{goldin}.
+Instead of resorting to the fractional exclusion principle, starting from the continuum many-anyon Hamiltonian, perturbative results elucidate the complexity of the equation of state \cite{DS, ouvry4}.
+One can even derive an equation of state for the anyons occupying the lowest Landau level using the exact ground state basis of the aforementioned Hamiltonian \cite{ouvry3}.

+Yet another direction of study is to neglect the mobility of the anyons and consider a system of static interacting anyons.
+This approach is similar to the study of magnetism, where one only considers static spins that interact with each other and thereby can change their directions \cite{magGr}.
+Using a generalized Jordan-Wigner construction one can build anyonic oscillators on a 2D square lattice \cite{lerda1993anyons}, which explains the relations of such systems with quantum groups and $q-$deformations of classical Lie algebras.
+In a similar vein, it is possible to construct chain or ladder models that are equipped with anyonic degrees of freedom and investigate the properties of these systems \cite{trebst, gils1, gils2, poilblanc1, poilblanc2, poilblanc3, poilblanc4, poilblanc5, gils3}.

-As a model system for the investigations, we consider states that are related to the family of Laughlin states on a lattice in the plane.\cite{latticeLaughlin} The Laughlin states are characterized by the Landau level filling factor $1/q$.
-If $q$ is odd, the states describe fermions, if $q$ is even, they describe bosons, but if $q$ is non-integer, they describe anyons.
-We then show that anyonic quasi-particles can be added to the states with non-integer $q$.
-Finally, we also find the states on the torus by utilizing that the Laughlin states on a lattice can be expressed as a conformal field theory correlator.\cite{MR,latticeLaughlin}
+Here, we show that anyons can also form anyonic quasiparticles and that the emergent anyons have different braiding properties than the original anyons.
+As a model system, we consider states that are related to the family of Laughlin states on a lattice in the plane \cite{latticeLaughlin}.
+Considering the systems on a lattice simplifies the numerical computations and allows us to study both hole type and particle type quasiparticles.
+One can approach the continuum limit by increasing the number of lattice sites, and in this limit the wavefunction coincides with one of the states in the lowest Landau level ground state basis of the many-anyon continuum Hamiltonian studied in \cite{ouvry1}.
+The Laughlin states are characterized by the Landau level filling factor $1/q$.
+If $q$ is odd, the states describe fermions, if $q$ is even, they describe bosons, and if $q$ is non-integer, they describe anyons.
+We show how hole type and particle type anyonic quasiparticles can be added to the states with non-integer $q$, and we compute the density profiles and braiding properties of the emergent anyons.

 The paper is structured as follows.
-In Sec.\ \ref{sec:model}, we introduce the anyonic wavefunctions that we investigate in this work.
-In Sec.\ \ref{sec:braid}, we demonstrate that the wavefunctions support Abelian anyons and compute their charge and braiding statistics.
-In Sec.\ \ref{sec:torus}, we provide the corresponding states on the torus for a particular case and determine the degeneracy.
-Finally, Sec.\ \ref{sec:conclusion} concludes the paper.
+In Sec.\ \ref{sec:model}, we introduce the anyonic wavefunctions that we investigate in this work and explain how they are related to anyonic wavefunctions in the continuum.
+In Sec.\ \ref{sec:density}, we modify the states to add anyonic quasiparticles, and we compute the density profiles of the emergent anyons.
+In Sec.\ \ref{sec:braid}, we confirm the anyonic nature of the emergent anyons by computing their braiding statistics.
+Section \ref{sec:conclusion} concludes the paper.